Secure allocated gold storage in a vault.

 Unallocated gold often appears cheaper upfront because there are usually no storage fees.
 However, this isn't an act of generosity.
 The institution can offer this because it uses your gold to lend out or trade, earning a return from it.
 The "cost" is hidden in the counterparty risk you assume.
 You're essentially providing the bank with an interest-free loan, secured by their promise to return your gold when you ask for it.

-Why Choose Allocated Gold Storage?
+Why Choose an Allocated Gold Account?

 Once you decide to invest in gold, the next big question is how to store it.
 The method you choose has a huge impact on your security, ownership, and peace of mind.
 Allocated storage is a popular choice for serious investors for several key reasons.
 It puts you in the driver's seat of your investment by offering clear benefits that protect your assets.
 Let's look at why so many people find it to be the right fit for their financial goals.